-Bypass Internet Censorship and Protect Your Privacy in Public Wi-Fi – Your Path to a Free Internet
+Bypass internet restrictions and protect your privacy on public Wi-Fi – Your Path to a Free Internet

 In many parts of the world, free access to the internet is not a given.
 Websites are blocked, messaging apps are restricted, and critical content is censored.
 This raises the question: How can I stay online – freely and securely?